LawInform Courses

 Show more

-This session was recorded on 27 February 2024 as part of the Key knowledge and skills for family lawyers: Mandatory rule 6.1 – live webinar
+This session was recorded on 14 March 2024 as part of the Key knowledge for commercial lawyers: Mandatory rule 6.1 – live webinar.

-Hear from legal experts in this live online course as they discuss some of the current issues faced by family lawyers legal practitioners, while earning four CPD units.
+Hear from legal experts in this live online course as they discuss some of the current issues faced by commercial lawyers legal practitioners, while earning four CPD units.

 Topics include:

-Wellbeing – Simonette Vaja, Wellbeing Manager, The Law Society of NSW
+Wellbeing and commercial practice – Simonette Vaja, Wellbeing Manager, The Law Society of NSW

 This session will provide an overview of optimal habits for high performing lawyers, including: